mmistakes/minimal-mistakes/_posts/2017-02-27-reactive-meteo-station.md

   - Internet of Things
 ---
-The objective of this tutorial is to design a full reactive architecture in order to interact with a Raspberry PI 3 as μService which produce temperature and humidity data.
+The objective of this tutorial is to design a full reactive architecture in order to interact with a Raspberry PI 3 as μService producing temperature and humidity data.

 - [Prerequisites](#prerequisites)
 - [Overview](#overview)